8155/LE/ob.md

 - Service Oriented Architecture (SOA) - possible to use only services clients want
 - Open APIs - publicly available

+There are some general information that are valid throughout whole API documentation.
+< General info place >
+<  General info place />

-Two channels of operation are provided (WEB client and IB smartphone client) and in both cases users are required to proceed through an onboarding process in order to use the LDB application.
+Two channels are supported - WEB, and MOBILE and in both cases users are required to proceed through an onboarding process in order to use the LDB application.

 ## Onboarding (header TBD)
 - introduces new users to the application, collects their personal data, confirms the identity